|Subscribe to The Works for The Most Recent City News, Including Latest COVID-19 Updates|

 Reopening - Business Re-opening Guidelines

-The State of Connecticut has announced phase 1 of their reopening guidelines for the following sectors.
+The State of Connecticut has announced Phase 2 of their reopening guidelines for the following sectors.
 If you are a business, organization, or individual with a question, concern, or comment about reopening, please fill out this form.

 The City has put together a comprehensive reopening guidelines for industries scheduled to reopen.
 Please take some time to review both the City and State guidelines and take all necessary steps before opening.

 Please note all businesses subject to these guidelines are required to self-certify prior to opening.
+If you already self-certified your business during Phase 1, your business will NOT need to certify again during Phase 2.
 The certification system can be accessed here.

 City of Stamford Guidelines